-Why Didn’t I Think Of This Earlier – DIY SawdustWaiting for your comment 1 year, 6 months ago Intermediate No Comments Array
+Why Didn’t I Think Of This Earlier – DIY Sawdust2 comments 1 year, 8 months ago Intermediate 2 Comments Array

 I’m a recent Thrifty Thursday tip I covered how to create authentic tree stumps for railway embankments.
 At the time I mentioned using Yellow scatter to recreate the sawdust around the felled trees.
 Since then I’ve been experimenting to find a more realistic sawdust and wood chipping effect.

 Having spent ages testing different scatter materials, coffee granules and other materials I’ve now find the ideal material and I can’t believe I didn’t think of this sooner, hopefully it’ll save you some time.